-After the successful repair of the STIS during SM4, a plan for verification and preliminary calibration was executed during the subsequent period of Servicing Mission Observatory Verification (SMOV4).
+After the successful repair of STIS during Servicing Mission 4 (SM4), a plan for verification and preliminary calibration was executed during the subsequent period of Servicing Mission Observatory Verification (SMOV4).
 The SMOV4 plan for STIS focused on ensuring that observers can obtain data of sufficient quality to meet their scientific goals, but some of the more time consuming calibration observations that do not affect the planning of observations and which can be applied retroactively, (e.g., high signal-to-noise pixel-to-pixel flats and high precision sensitivity determinations for all central wavelength settings), were deferred and included in the Cycle 17 calibration plan.
 As a result the initial calibration precision for STIS data products delivered early in Cycle 17 is less than that which will ultimately be obtainable when the final calibration reference files become available for those observations.
 Significant updates to the calibration will be announced on the STIS webpages.

 A summary of preliminary STIS SMOV4 activities follows.

 STIS-01: Modes and Data Interface Checks